delbertf/rails_omniauth_starter/README.md

 # README

+A simple starter template for Rails 5.2.4 and Omniauth, handling multiple authentication providers (Facebook and Twitter)

 ## 1. Prepare the application

 Now open your Gemfile and reference the omniauth gem and the gem for the auth-provider you choose.